 How to get your results

-- Go to your high school on 5 January 2017.
-Results should be available as from 2pm.
+- Go to your high school on 8 January 2020.
+Results should be available as from noon.

 We congratulate all successful matriculants!
 If you were unsuccessful, however, there are many options you can consider.